hashicorp/terraform-provider-vsphere/website/docs/index.html.markdown

 Use the navigation on the left to read about the various resources and data sources supported by the provider.

+~> **NOTE:** This provider requires API write access and hence is not supported on a free ESXi license.

 ## Example Usage

 The following abridged example demonstrates a current basic usage of the